How Much Water We Should Drink?

 Water need per body weight has been the most prominently used calculation among the various studies over the past century, especially among the most recent studies.
 Many of these also included population studies, concluding that a range of 35-45 milliliters per kilogram of body weight was an appropriate water requirement.

-This means, for example, that a 150-pound adult would have a water consumption requirement of about 2,380 to 3,060 milliliters of water per day – equating to 80 to 104 ounces.
+This means that a 150-pound adult would have a water consumption requirement of about 2,380 to 3,060 milliliters of water per day – equating to 80 to 104 ounces.

-These different studies and calculations appear to correspond somewhat closely – although a bit short – to the famous six to eight glasses of water a day recommended by so many over recent years.
-If we assume a glass of water is eight ounces, then six glasses a day would only equate to 48, although eight glasses would equal 64 ounces, which would get a 150-lb adult into the minimal range.
+Thus we find that the famous six to eight glasses of water a day recommended by so many over recent years comes up a bit short.
+If we assume a glass of water is eight ounces, then six glasses a day would only equate to 48, and eight glasses would equal 64 ounces.
+Both come up short of the conclusions of scientific research.

 Vivanti AP.
 Origins for the estimations of water requirements in adults.
 Eur J Clin Nutr.
 2012 Dec;66(12):1282-9.